China's Xi cheers African leaders with pledge of $60 billion for development

 Mugabe, whose government signed 10 economic accords with China when Xi visited Harare earlier this week, including a deal on expanding Zimbabwe's largest thermal power plant, praised Beijing's role in Africa.

 "Here is a man (Xi) representing a country once called poor.
-A country which never was our coloniser ...
-He is doing to us what we expected those who colonised us yesterday to do," said Mugabe, who is also chairman of the African Union, to loud applause by the delegates.
+A country which never was our colonizer ...
+He is doing to us what we expected those who colonized us yesterday to do," said Mugabe, who is also chairman of the African Union, to loud applause by the delegates.

 In his speech, Xi said China would cancel existing debts with zero interest loans for least developed countries that mature by the end of 2015.
 He did not elaborate.